The Elephant On The Wall….

 All said, my favorite on the market for execution and value is MantelMount’s MM860.
 This “pull down and swivel” enables the TV to drop and rotate in a seamless, single movement that is next to silent.
 It lowers to a favorite preset position when it senses the TV is on.
 How cool is that?
 And with a concealed lifting arm in the raised position, it won’t impact the visual experience while improving the viewing experience.

 TV watching has long been a favorite pastime; snuggling on the couch?
 Sharing a bowl of popcorn?
 Jumping off your seat to root for your home team?
 The TV mount allows for shared moments that don’t detract from aesthetics.

-Today’s TV mounts offer space saving solutions and reduce clutter.
-They provide freedom and flexibility to mount in different locations; above the fireplace, a corner wall, even a drop down from the ceiling for a fraction of the price of those with electronic lifts.
-With the variety of mounting options on the market, most reservations about putting a TV in a non-designated entertainment room are easily to resolve.
+Today’s TV mounts offer space-saving solutions and reduce clutter.
+They provide freedom and flexibility to mount in different locations; above the fireplace, a corner wall, or even a drop down from the ceiling for a fraction of the price of those with electronic lifts.
+With the variety of mounting options on the market, most reservations about putting a TV in a non-designated entertainment room are easy to resolve.

 Embrace The Elephant!

 So, Is A TV Wall Mount Worth It?
 I Say Yes

 If you’re tech-inclined, you’ll love the application features as much as the hardware.
 And if you’re a designer, you’ll find that a TV mount allows you to not only address the elephant in the room but embrace it!